IsaacCavallaro/up-bank-display/README.md

 # Up Bank Transaction Plotting

 This project allows you to fetch, process, and visualise transaction data using various types of plots.
-It fetches transaction data from a given account and plots the data using either a bar plot, line plot, or scatter plot.
+It fetches transaction data from a given account and plots the data using either a bar plot, line plot, or pie plot.

 ## Requirements